-The costs will be reimbursed at the funding rate fixed in the Grant Agreement at 80% of the total eligible costs for Topic 1 and at 90% of the total eligible costs for Topic 2.
+The costs will be reimbursed at the funding rate fixed in the Grant Agreement (90%).

 Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
 For-profit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).